 - All credit hours attempted through international programs and through concurrent enrollment agreements count in both attempted and earned calculations.

-Students who fail to meet the above academic progress standards may appeal the loss of financial aid eligibility.
+Students who fail to meet the previously listed academic progress standards may appeal the loss of financial aid eligibility.
 Appeals must be submitted to the Financial Aid Office with appropriate documentation of the circumstances which prevented the student from meeting the SAP requirements.
 The deadline for submission of an appeal for any semester in which aid is denied under this policy is the last day of the fourth week of classes.

 Terms and Conditions Governing Acceptance of Award

 Grand Valley State University's Financial Aid Office makes every effort to provide timely and accurate information in your award notification.
 The university also reserves the right to change without notice any award due to federal, state or university changes in policies, procedures or regulations.

 In accepting your financial aid award offer, you are stating that you have met and will continue to meet all the following conditions of acceptance set by federal regulations and Grand Valley policies:

 - The information submitted on your aid application is correct and complete.